ziadat69/Cisco/04- University System Network/README.md

 ## Packet Tracer Configuration

-The Packet Tracer file (`albion_university_network.pkt`) contains the full topology setup, including:
+The Packet Tracer file (`pr4.pkt`) contains the full topology setup, including:
 ✅ VLAN configuration on switches
 ✅ Router-based DHCP server for Building A
 ✅ RIPv2 routing for internal communication